grm34/ZenMaxBuilder/README.md

 ## Description

 ZenMaxBuilder is an Android Kernel Builder written in bash, which can be runned on any Linux System (feel free to Pull Request for Windows support).
-By default it uses Proton-Clang, Eva-GCC or Proton-GCC but you can use any toolchains you like by editing [config.sh](https://github.com/grm34/ZenMaxBuilder/blob/zmb/config.sh) file.
+By default it uses Proton-Clang, Eva-GCC or Proton-GCC but you can use any toolchains you like.
 The perfect tool to compile on the fly and keep fresh and clean kernel paths.

 ## Requirements